ValgulNecron/kasuki/readme.md

 # Vision

 The bot is in the first place, a bot that interfaces discord and the anilist api letting users get different information from it.
-There is also a secondary module that will be added when I have ideas or want to test things.
+There is also a secondary module that will be added, when I have ideas or want to test things.

-# Contributing.
+# Contributing

-### I know how to code in rust.
+### I know how to code in rust

 Then please check the todo and follow CONTRIBUTING.md to add feature if the todo is complete, or you want to do something else, just do it and open a pr afterward.

-### I don't know how to code in rust but still want to contribute.
+### I don't know how to code in rust but still want to contribute

 1. You can add new langage by adding a translation in the file located in lang_file and adding it to lang_file/available_lang.json